Frog Disease - Chytrid Fungus

 Dristribution of chytrid records from the Natural Values Atlas

-Information on how how to minise the spread of chytrid (and other pathogens) has been made available and biosecuity actions have been embedded into the management systems of land management agenices.
-Bootwash stations have been established at key entry points to remote locations in Tasmania to help prevent the spread of the disease.
+Information on how how to minise the spread of chytrid (and other pathogens) has been made available.
+Bbiosecuity actions have also been embedded into the management systems of land management agenices.

 The National Chytrid Threat Abatement Plan aims to prevent further spread of chytrid fungus in Australia, and to decrease the impact of the fungus on currently infected populations.

-To date there is no effective way to effectively treat wild infected frog populations.
 The main aim of management is to prevent further spread of chytrid fungus from infected to uninfected sites.

-What to consider when collecting and reporting tadpoles and frogs
+Collecting and reporting tadpoles and frogs

 • Remember it is an offence to take or disturb frogs and tadpoles in Tasmania's national parks and other reserves without a permit.
 It is also an offence to bring frogs or tadpoles into reserves.